superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 You saw how to use Bytewax to write a streaming pipeline that cleans, chunks, and embeds LinkedIn posts using 100% only Python.

 Finally, you implemented a standard retrieval client for RAG and saw how to improve it using the rerank pattern.
-As retrieval is complex to evaluate, you saw to visualize the retrieval for a given query by rendering all the posts, the query, and the retrieved posts in a 2D space using UMAP.
+As retrieval is complex to evaluate, you saw how to visualize the retrieval for a given query by rendering all the posts, the query, and the retrieved posts in a 2D space using UMAP.

 ### Future steps:

 Here are some fun ideas on how you can tweak the code to make it more production-ready:

-- Use a more powerful embedding and rerank model.
+- Use a more powerful embedding or rerank model.
 - Add multiple data sources (e.g., X, Instagram posts or Medium articles).
 - Connect the streaming pipeline to an actual database and CDC system.
 - Quantitatively evaluate the retrieval step.